 The multifamily developer has bought 50 acres in one of the hottest corridors in metro Atlanta, just minutes from The Exchange @ Gwinnett, a mixed-use development anchored by Top Golf and Andretti Indoor Karting & Games, and a short drive from Minor League Baseball’s Coolray Field, home of the Gwinnett Stripers.

-“This is our second build-to-rent neighborhood in Gwinnett County and fourth multifamily project, so it’s fair to say RangeWater is bullish about this submarket,” said Brian Oates, Executive Managing Director of Development at RangeWater.
+“This is our first build-to-rent neighborhood in Gwinnett County and fourth multifamily project, so it’s fair to say RangeWater is bullish about this submarket,” said Brian Oates, Executive Managing Director of Development at RangeWater.
 “Our team has not delivered such a large residential offering since The Battery Atlanta where we partnered to build 800+ units in the immediate neighborhood surrounding Truist Park.
 Plans for Gwinnett exhibit a similar energy.
 Our ability to launch RangeWater Construction in tandem with the groundbreaking of The Margot makes this project even more exciting.”

 RangeWater hired Alp Kirmizioglu as the Director of Construction to oversee projects like The Mabry and The Margot.
 “With 11,000 units in active development across eight states, we knew establishing an in-house construction division was necessary to support our long-term growth ambitions,” said Kirmizioglu.
 “This opportunity to build this project in our own backyard at the onset is ideal.”